Just Cause (video game)

 Just Cause is a 2006 third-person action-adventure game set in an open world environment.
 It is developed by Swedish developer Avalanche Studios and published by Eidos Interactive, and is the first game in the Just Cause series.
 It was released for Microsoft Windows, PlayStation 2, Xbox, and Xbox 360.
 The area explored during the game is described as being over 1024 km2 in size, with 21 story missions and over 300 side missions to complete.
 As of 23 April 2009, it has sold more than one million copies.
-A sequel to the game developed by Avalanche Studios, published by Eidos Interactive and distributed by Square Enix, titled Just Cause 2, was released in March 2010.
-Just Cause 3 was revealed in November 2014 and released in December 2015.
-Just Cause 4 was released for Microsoft Windows, PlayStation 4, and Xbox One in December 2018.